wayfair-incubator/little-cheesemonger/README.md

 little-cheesemonger --data-loader path.to.function --loader-arg foo --loader-kwarg foo=bar
 ```

-Custom data loader functions must accept `directory` as the first argument with positional and keyword arguments passed to the loader function coming after.
+Custom data loader functions must accept `directory` as the first argument with positional and keyword arguments passed to the loader function after.
 The function must return a dictionary of configuration data matching the fields above.

 ```python
 def my_custom_loader(directory: Path, ...) -> Dict: